Jason Garrett: Head coach

 Garrett had the second longest tenure of being the Cowboys head coach after Tom Landry.

 New York Giants

 On January 17, 2020, Garrett was hired by the New York Giants as their offensive coordinator under new head coach Joe Judge.
-Garrett tested positive for COVID-19 in December 2020 and missed the team's week 15 game in 2020 against the Cleveland Browns.
-Garrett was fired from the Giants on November 23, 2021.
+Garrett tested positive for COVID-19 in December 2020 and missed the team's Week 15 matchup against the Cleveland Browns.

-After getting fired by the Giants, Garrett was rumored to be the frontrunner for the Duke University football head coaching job to replace long time head coach David Cutcliffe.
+On November 23, 2021, Garrett was fired by the Giants.
+Upon his firing, Garrett was rumored to be the frontrunner for the Duke University football head coaching job to replace long time head coach David Cutcliffe.
 However, just a few days later, Duke hired Mike Elko as their head coach.